MediaComem/comem-archidep/ex/render-database-deployment.md

  ![Configure Postgres](../images/render-database-postgres-configure.png)

-When you are done, click **Create Database** and your PostgreSQL database will be provisioned automatically for you.
+When you are done, click **Create Database** and your PostgreSQL database will be provisioned automatically.
 Be patient, this process can take a few minutes.

 At this point you will be taken to a page with information pertaining to your new database and you should see the following:
 ![Postgres Deployed](../images/render-database-postgres-created.png)

 ## :exclamation: Run the todolist.sql file
 At this point, you have a database.
 Congratulations.
-But we still need to configure the tables.
-As we did in the first Todolist tutorial, we will be running a ``todolist.sql`` on the database.
+But you still need to set its tables up.
+As you did in the first Todolist tutorial, ypi will be running a ``todolist.sql`` on the database.

 > :books: The script is a bit different because of two factors: First, we are using PostgreSQL instead of MySQL.
 Second, we do not need to create a database.
-As a metter of fact, this script is simpler than the previous one.
+As a metter of fact, this script is a bit simpler than the previous one.

-Let's go back to our terminal.
-Make sure you are in your repository, and on the ``docker-postgres`` branch:
+Go back to your terminal and make sure you are in your repository and on the ``docker-postgres`` branch:

 ```bash
 $> git branch --show-current
 docker-postgres
 ```

-If not, check out your the correct branch with the ``git checkout docker-postgres`` command.
+If not, check out the correct branch with the ``git checkout docker-postgres`` command.

-Next, let's connect to out PostgreSQL database from the command line.
+Next, connect to your PostgreSQL database from the command line.
 On the Render dashboard, you should be able to see a **Connections** section.
 This is where all the connection information to your database lives.
-You will need this information more than once, so keep that tab open.
+You will need this information more than once, so keep this tab open.

-What we need right now is located in the **PSQL Command** field.
+What you need to connect to the database shell is located in the **PSQL Command** field.
 You can display or copy the contents of this field by clicking the icons next to the left of the hidden characters.

 ![Postgres Connection Information](../images/render-database-postgres-connections.png)